aalexmrt/react-invoices-app/README.md

 ## Installation
 Clone the repository:
 `git clone git@github.com:aalexmrt/react-invoices-app.git`

 Install dependencies:
 `npm install`

-`Start the development server: npm start`
+Start the development server: `npm run dev`

 ## How to Contribute
 Community contributions are encouraged!
 To contribute to the React Invoices App, follow these steps: